phoban01/preview-env-controller/README.md

 https://fluxcd.io/

 This project is a proof-of-concept set of controllers that implement Preview Environments in a GitOps compatible fashion.
-The basic principle is to define a set of manifests which will be used as a template.
-Then the controller will watch a specified repository and create a new environment using the template when specified conditions are met.
+The basic principle is to watch a specified repository and create a new environment when the conditions are met.

 With `strategy.type=Branch` if a branch matches the rule, a `PreviewEnvironment` will be created using the specified template with the branch name and commit SHA substituted by the controller.

 With `strategy.type=PullRequest` if a PullRequest is created on the watched repository then a `Preview Environment` will be created.

-Under the hood this makes use of Flux and the GitOps Toolkit components.
+Under the hood the controller makes use of Flux and the GitOps Toolkit components.

 ### Limitations